maucaro/gcpvmsnap/README.md

 - Optionally tag your VMs according to your needs

-- gcluod app deploy - deploys to GAE
+- gcloud app deploy - deploys to GAE

 - gcloud app deploy cron.yaml - deploys only cron.yaml; use this if modifying the schedule